-A disability insurance policy can protect your family, your assets and your lifestyle if you become ill or disabled.
+A disability insurance policy can protect your family, your assets, and your lifestyle if you become ill or disabled.

 Unfortunately, debilitating health problems often arise unexpectedly.
-Especially if you have dependents such as young children, a spouse without income, or elderly relatives, it is important to have some means of income replacement in the circumstance that your ability to earn your paycheck is compromised.
+Especially if you have dependents such as young children, a spouse without income, or elderly relatives, it is important to have some means of income replacement in the event that your ability to earn your paycheck is compromised.
 Fortunately, disability insurance replaces a portion of your monthly income if injury or illness prevents you from working.
 Disability insurance is either offered by an employer (group plan) or purchased by an individual (individual plan).

 While some employer-offered plans are helpful, they also come with limitations.
 Benefits typically only replace between 40-60% of your income and may not last for long-term illnesses.
 Many group plans have benefit caps, generally only insure your regular base salary, and may even require you to seek other avenues of work after a certain period of time.